-VIPAR was used to cluster the articles within only a few seconds, and produced 4 distinct groupings.
+VIPAR clustered articles within a few seconds and produced 4 distinct groupings.
 Fig. 3 shows a comparison of the VIPAR cluster to the manual clustering.
 The four groups determined by VIPAR match extremely well to the four groups of articles manually organized.
-The VIPAR clusters provide an intuitive (i.e., natural, quick and effective) way to organize/visualize this information.
+The VIPAR clusters provide an intuitive (i.e., natural, quick and effective) way to organize and visualize this information.

-4.1.2 Discussion

-The VIPAR tool has demonstrated that it can self-organize a very large number of articles in a comparable manner to humans (this example uses only a few articles for the purpose of brevity/clarity).
-This is a very significant accomplishment.
-It is very useful in small cases like the experiment described above, but is absolutely essential in dealing with larger volumes of information where VIPAR's advantage as compared to manual approaches are commanding.
-Moreover, VIPAR's ability to organize a large amounts of quickly is complemented by the graphical results as seen in the Phylips graph.
+4.1.2 Discussion VIPAR demonstrated a very large number of articles can be organized in a human comparable manner (only a few were described here to be brief and clear).
+This is a significant accomplishment and is very useful even in small cases similar to the experiment described here, but essential in dealing with larger volumes of information where VIPAR's advantage as compared to manual approaches are commanding.
+Moreover, VIPAR's ability to organize large amounts of data quickly is complemented by the graphical results as seen in the Phylips tree graph.
 When comparing this approach to traditional search engines the most significant value is easily discernable.
 Search engines are capable of producing large volumes of documents in a list.
 A great deal of time and energy is often spent traversing through such a list.
 The VIPAR approach organizes the list, and presents it in graphical form to the user.
 This allows a user to look at one picture from a query and understand the results as opposed to cycling through a large list of documents.

-VIPAR is based on a number of significant research contributions.
+VIPAR is based on a number o f significant research contributions.
 The three most noteworthy include the: 1) ability for information agents to use a flexible RDF ontology for managing newspaper information.
 2) ability to dynamically add and cluster new information entering the system.
 3) ability to graphically represent the organization of information so that it is easily understandable (intuitive).
 The use of these contributions has provided the ability to greatly enhance the way that Internet information is searched and analyzed.